 so that

-log(9)
+EdBμVm=PdBm+20logfMHz-GidB+αcdB+77 dB (9)

 3.5 External noise

 External noise in this context is the level of all unwanted emissions, whether man-made or natural, that the monitoring receiver gets from the antenna.
 For frequencies above about 30 MHz, the main component is man-made noise (MMN).
 However, the level of the MMN is in most cases lower than the receiver noise level, especially in rural areas and can therefore be neglected in the calculation process.